Courses

 Dimensions will not affect the magnitude of a quantity Dimensional formula and Dimensional Equation

-The expression which is representing how and which of the base quantities represent the dimensions of a physical quantity is defined as Dimensional Formula.
+The expression that represents how and which of the base quantities represent the dimensions of a physical quantity is defined as a Dimensional Formula.

 An equation we got after equating a physical quantity with its dimensional formula is a Dimensional Equation.